yairEO/tagify/README.md

   <img src="/docs/suggestions-list.apng" alt='suggestions list dropdown'/>
 </p>

-The suggestions list is a *whitelist Array* of *Strings* or *Objects* which was set in the [settings](#settings) Object when the Tagify instance was created, and can be set latet directly on the instance: `tagifyInstance.whitelist = ["tag1", "tag2", ...]`.
+The suggestions list is a *whitelist Array* of *Strings* or *Objects* which was set in the [settings](#settings) Object when the Tagify instance was created, and can be set later directly on the instance: `tagifyInstance.whitelist = ["tag1", "tag2", ...]`.

 The suggestions dropdown will be appended to the document's `<body>` element and will be rendered by default in a position below (bottom of) the Tagify element.
 Using the keyboard arrows up/down will highlight an option from the list, and hitting the Enter key to select.

 It is possible to tweak the list dropdown via 2 settings:

- - `enabled` - this is a numeral value which tells Tagify when to show the suggestions dropdown, when a minimum of N characters were typed.
+ - `enabled` - this is a numeral value that tells Tagify when to show the suggestions dropdown, when a minimum of N characters were typed.
  - `maxItems` - Limits the number of items the suggestions list will render

 ```javascript